Matex600/Fat-Stack-Coffee/README.md

 ### Beautify

-* I used HTML Beautify to help improve layout of html jinja templates this also formats code for better viewing.
+* I used HTML Beautify to help improve the layout of HTML jinja templates and format code for better viewing.

 ### Nu Html Checker